A Beginner´s Guide to Buying, Selling, Using, and Mining Fun:

 During the event, contributions were made using fiat currencies, BTC, Zcash, ETH and other ERC20 tokens.
 100 FUN exchanged for $1 or its equivalent and a one-time capped 17,173,696,075 FUN created.

 The crypto scene is growing by the day.
-Price charts help question whether tokens can meet demands for growing transactions.
+Price charts help question whether tokens can meet demand for growing transactions.
 FUN's use in common gaming transactions will likely result in increasing value.
 This will add to moves by FunFair to scale back its token.

 About 6.173 bln FUN were burnt on October 18th.
 Burnt tokens means they are out of circulation.
 As a result, token holders benefits proportionally due to more scarcity.
 So in all, the total number of tokens in supply reduced from 17 bln to 11 bln.